Item - 2025.PH23.1

 Tracking Status

-- This item will be considered by Planning and Housing Committee on July 15, 2025.
-It will be considered by City Council on July 23, 24 and 25, 2025, subject to the actions of the Planning and Housing Committee.
+- This item was considered by Planning and Housing Committee on July 15, 2025 and was adopted with amendments.
+It will be considered by City Council on July 23 and 24, 2025.

 PH23.1 - Expanding Housing Options in Neighbourhoods - Garden Suites Monitoring Program - Final Report